The Wind that Wanders

 There and back again.

-There is a pile of deadlines waiting to be met; and here is my procrastinating self in the dire need of creative self-expression and catharsis thereof.
+There is a pile of deadlines waiting to be met; and here is my procrastinating self in the dire need of creative self-expression and catharsis.

-The fact that I recognize these patterns is a sign that I should steer clear of pen and paper and keyboard, yet here I am sitting in front of the computer trying to recollect why I shouldn’t control my urges.
+The fact that I recognise these patterns is a sign that I should steer clear of pen and paper and keyboard, yet here I am, sitting in front of the computer trying to rationalise, why I shouldn’t control my urges.

 Let’s not kid ourselves, we procrastinators, use this self-expression only as a distraction to not do the actual task at hand.
 But, let’s also not forget, that this peculiar situation of ours has given birth to the most beautiful pieces we have ever written/art we ever created.

-Another reason is- I do have an actual story to write today.
-It’s not something that I made up; it is something that came seeking me.
-And I, although reluctantly; welcomed it happily.
+Another reason is that I have a real story to write today.
+It is not something that I made up; rather, it is something that came to me.
+Although I was reluctant at first, I eventually welcomed it with open arms.

 Now that I have successfully rationalised my need to procrastinate, let me get to the point.

-Anyway, regardless of my doubts that he may be friends with my college-mates whom I have cut all ties with, I went ahead and talked to him.
-When I reconnected with him, it felt like I was reconnecting with a part of myself that was long lost and forgotten.
-It was nice to get back a piece of my fragmented memories of my childhood.
-In the past couple of days, I could recollect a few more things from my childhood.
-Some of them were so horrible and traumatic that they left me sleepless for a night; reliving the bad memories.
-But I have to admit, some of them were really warm and fond.
+In the past couple of days, I have been able to recollect a few more things from my childhood.
+Some of them were so horrible and traumatic that they left me sleepless for a night, reliving the bad memories.
+But I have to admit, some of them were warm and fond.

-I also realise that most of the good has been lost over the years, and the worst kept accumulating.
-I now have to decide on which one to let go of and which one to hold on to.
+I also realized that most of the good memories have been lost over the years, and the worst ones kept accumulating.
+Now, I have to decide which memories to let go of and which ones to hold on to.

 Share this post